 Low turnover of red blood cells, which occurs in those who have iron, vitamin B-12, or folate deficiencies, can also cause falsely elevated readings.
 High turnover of red blood cells, as occurs in those with sickle cell anemia, can result in falsely low readings.

 Other causes of false increases or decreases include pregnancy, overingestion of certain vitamins and supplements, and lead poisoning.
-This helpful chart outlines known causes and their effects.
-If any of these apply to you, tell your doctor at your next visit.

 3. Is there an alternative to using A1c for measuring glycemic control?